Tichau/FileConverter/README.md

 ## License

 File Converter is licensed under the GPL version 3 License.
-For more informations check the LICENSE.md file in your installation folder or the [gnu website](http://www.gnu.org/licenses/gpl.html).
+For more information check the LICENSE.md file in your installation folder or the [gnu website](http://www.gnu.org/licenses/gpl.html).